 |Degrees:||B.A.
 (Montreal), Ph.D.
 (Montreal)|

 |Phone:||613-520-2600 x 2846|

-Dr. Marshall is accepting graduate students in Canadian history, the transnational history of humanitarian aid and human rights, and welcomes inquiries about specific areas of supervision.
+Dr. Marshall is accepting graduate students in Canadian history, the transnational history of humanitarian aid, human rights, childhood and social policies, and she welcomes inquiries about specific areas of supervision.

 - Children’s rights and humanitarian aid to Africa, 1920-65